HMS Berkeley Castle (K387): Design

 The Castle-class corvettes were an improved and enlarged derivative of the earlier Flower-class corvettes, which was intended to be built by shipyards that could not build the larger and more capable frigates.
 The greater length of the Castles gave made them better seaboats than the Flowers, which were not originally designed for ocean escort work.
 Large numbers (96 in total) were ordered in late 1942 and early 1943 from shipyards in the United Kingdom and Canada, but Allied successes in the Battle of the Atlantic meant that the requirement for escorts was reduced, and many ships (including all the Canadian ones) were cancelled.

 The Castles were 252 ft 0 in long overall, 234 ft 0 in at the waterline and 225 ft 0 in between perpendiculars.
 Beam was 36 ft 6 in and draught was 13 ft 5 in aft at full load.
 Displacement was about 1060 LT standard and 1590–1630 LT full load.
 Two Admiralty Three-drum water tube boilers fed steam to a vertical triple expansion engine rated at 2750 ihp which drove a single propeller shaft.
 This gave a speed of 16.5 kn.
 480 tons of oil were carried, giving a range of 6200 nmi at 15 kn.

 The ships had a main gun armament of a single QF 4-inch Mk XIX dual-purpose gun, backed up by two twin and two single Oerlikon 20 mm cannon.
 Anti-submarine armament consisted of a single triple-barrelled Squid anti-submarine mortar with 81 depth charges backed up by two depth charge throwers and a single depth charge rail, with 15 depth charges carried.
 Type 272 or Type 277 surface search radar was fitted, as was high-frequency direction finding (HF/DF) gear.
 The ships' sonar outfit was Type 145 and Type 147B.

 Service

 Berkeley Castle was one of five Castle-class corvettes ordered on 2 February 1943.
 She was laid down at the Barclay Curle shipyard in Glasgow on 23 April 1943, launched on 19 August and commissioned on 18 November 1943.
+Berkeley Castle was the second ship of that name to serve with the Royal Navy.

 After working up, Berkeley Castle joined the 15th Escort Group, escorting her first convoy in late January 1944.
 On 1 March 1944, she joined the 40th Escort Group, operating on the Gibraltar convoy route, and on 23 May transferred to the B5 Escort Group, with the same duties.
-On 10 September 1944, the B5 Escort Group was renamed the 31st Escort Group, with Berkeley Castle as Senior Officer's ship, and returned to UK coastal Waters, continuing to the end of the war in Europe.
+On 10 September 1944, the B5 Escort Group was renamed the 31st Escort Group, with Berkeley Castle as Senior Officer's ship, and returned to UK coastal waters, continuing to the end of the war in Europe.